-The Rat Pack - Frank Sinatra, Dean Martin, Peter Lawford, Sammy Davis Jr., and Joey Bishop - weren't the original Rat Pack [more on that later] but they were definitely five of the coolest guys around during the 1950s and 1960s.
-The Rat Pack of Ocean's Eleven fame grew out of Humphrey Bogart's circle of friends and became synonymous with booze, women, and the nightlife.
-Rat Pack members not only partied together, but worked with one another on albums, movie sets, and on stage.
-There were numerous associates, outsiders wanting to get in, ladies, and even mobsters that were tied to the group, adding to the lore around the famous five.
-Rat Pack stories reveal a lot about its members who found friendship, fun, and even a bit of rebellion during their heyday.
+The Rat Pack of Ocean's 11 fame grew out of Humphrey Bogart's circle of friends, becoming synonymous with booze, women, and the nightlife.
+Rat Pack members not only partied together, but worked with one another on albums, movie sets, and stages.
+There were numerous associates, outsiders wanting to join, ladies, and even mobsters with supposed ties to the group, adding to the lore around the famous five.
+Rat Pack stories reveal a lot about its members who found friendship, fun, and a bit of rebellion during their heyday.

-Actress Lauren Bacall met Humphrey Bogart on the set of To Have And Have Not in 1944 and the two quickly became romantically involved.
-Bogart was 25 years older than Bacall and married at the time.
-Bogart quickly divorced his wife, and he and Bacall were married in 1945.
-Bacall was the "Den Mother" of the group that surrounded her husband and, after she came upon the lot after they returned from a long night of drinking, she was supposed to have said "you look like a goddamn rat pack!"
+Actress Lauren Bacall met Humphrey Bogart on the set of To Have and Have Not in 1944, and the two quickly became romantically involved.
+Bogart was 25 years older than Bacall and already married at the time.
+Bogart soon divorced his wife, then married Bacall in 1945.

-Once, when a reporter called the group The Rat Pack to Sinatra's face, he told him that it was a "stupid phrase."
+Once, when a reporter called the group the Rat Pack to Sinatra's face, the musician supposedly told him that it was a "stupid phrase."